ralphplumley/ralphplumley/README.md

 ### Hi there!
 I'm Ralph 👋

-I'm a fullstack engineer, currently on paternity leave.
+I'm a fullstack engineer with design sensibilities and empathy for the end user, usability, and accessibility.

 - 🛠 I enjoy working with: TypeScript, JavaScript, AWS, Linux, vim, React
 - 🌱 I’m a new dad currently on paternity (👶 late December '20)